Andrew Joslyn: Musical career

 "Praying" received universal acclaim from music critics, who praised Kesha's vocals while calling the song powerful and noting it as a departure from her previous efforts.
 Commentators offered conflicting interpretations of the song's message; some felt that "Praying" was about forgiveness, while others thought that Kesha displayed anger on the track.
 Commercially, "Praying" reached number six in Australia as well as the top 20 in Canada, Hungary and Scotland, and the top 30 in Ireland, Spain, the United Kingdom, and the United States.
 It was also certified at least Platinum in the latter, Australia and Canada.
 "Praying" was nominated for Best Pop Solo Performance at the 60th Annual Grammy Awards.

 Joslyn is also a film composer, and scored several feature films throughout his career.
 In 2017, composed an original score for his first feature-length film, "American Violence", starring Denise Richards, Bruce Dern, and Kaiwi Lyman-Mersereau.
-Shortly thereafter, he composed the original score for the American Western film "Hickok," based on the exploits of Wild Bill Hickok in the small town of Abilene, starring Luke Helmsworth and Trace Adkins.
+Shortly thereafter, he composed the original score for the American Western film "Hickok," based on the exploits of Wild Bill Hickok in the small town of Abilene, starring Luke Hemsworth and Trace Adkins.
 In 2019 he scored the horror film "Soviet Sleep Experiment" starring Chris Kattan, and the drama film "Lumber Baron" about the American lumber industry at the turn of the century.

 In 2019 he won 2 BMI Pop Awards and 1 BMI Hip Hop Award for his co-writing the songs "Praying" and "Good Old Days".

 In addition to his professional career, Joslyn is also an avid advocate for the arts, and in 2021 was appointed co-chair of National Advocacy of the Recording Academy.